Offline Meta Learning of Exploration: Introduction

 Most meta-RL studies, including VariBAD, have focused on the \emph{online} setting, where, during training, the meta-RL policy is continually updated using data collected from running it in the training environments.
 In domains where data collection is expensive, such as robotics and healthcare to name a few, online training is a limiting factor.
 For standard RL, offline (a.k.a. batch) RL mitigates this problem by learning from data collected beforehand by an arbitrary policy~\citep{ernst2005tree,levine2020offline}.
 In this work we investigate the \emph{offline approach to meta-RL} (OMRL).

-It is well known that any offline RL approach is heavily influenced by the data collection policy.
+Any offline RL approach is heavily influenced by the data collection policy.
 To ground our investigation, we focus on the following practical setting: we assume that data has been collected by running standard RL agents on a set of environments from the environment distribution.
-Importantly - we do not allow any modification to the RL algorithms used for data collection, and the meta-RL learner must make use of data that was not specifically collected for the meta-RL task.
-Nevertheless, we hypothesize that regularities between the training domains can still be learned, to provide faster learning in new environments.
+While the data was not specifically collected for the meta-RL task, we hypothesize that regularities between the training domains can still be learned, to provide faster learning in new environments.
 Figure \ref{fig:illustration} illustrates our problem: in this navigation task, each RL agent in the data learned to find its own goal, and converged to a behavior that quickly navigates toward it.
-The meta-RL agent, on the other hand, needs to learn a completely different behavior that effectively searches for the unknown goal position.
+The meta-RL agent, on the other hand, needs to learn a completely different behavior that effectively \textit{searches} for the unknown goal position.

-Our key idea to solving OMRL is an off-policy variant of the VariBAD algorithm, based on replacing the on-policy policy gradient optimization in VariBAD with an off-policy Q-learning based method.
+Our method for solving OMRL is an off-policy variant of the VariBAD algorithm, based on replacing the on-policy policy gradient optimization in VariBAD with an off-policy Q-learning based approach.
 This, however, requires some care, as Q-learning applies to states of fully observed systems.
-We show that the VariBAD approach of augmenting states with the belief in the data applies to the off-policy setting as well, leading to an effective algorithm we term \methodName.
-The offline setting, however, brings about another challenge -- when the agent visits different parts of the state space in different environments, it becomes challenging to obtain an accurate belief estimate, a problem we term MDP ambiguity.
-We propose a simple solution, based on a reward relabelling trick that significantly improves the performance of the VariBAD VAE trained on offline data.
-Our experimental results show that our method can learn effective exploration policies from offline data on both discrete and continuous control problems.
+We show that the VariBAD approach of augmenting states with the belief in the data applies to the off-policy setting as well, leading to an effective and practical algorithm.
+The offline setting, however, brings about another challenge -- when the agent visits different parts of the state space in different environments, learning to identify the correct environment and obtain an accurate belief estimate becomes challenging, a problem we term \textit{MDP ambiguity}.
+We formalize this problem, and discuss how it manifests in common scenarios such as sparse rewards or sparse differences in transitions.
+Based on our formalization, we propose a general data collection strategy that can mitigate the problem.
+Further, when ambiguity is only due to reward differences, we show that a simple reward relabelling trick suffices, without changing data collection.
+We collectively term our data collection/relabelling and off-policy algorithm as \methodName.

+In our experiments, we show that \acronym\ learns effective exploration policies from offline data on both discrete and continuous control problems.
+We demonstrate significantly better exploration than meta-RL methods based on Thompson sampling such as PEARL~\citep{rakelly2019efficient}, \textit{even when these methods are allowed to train online}.
+Furthermore, we explore the issue of MDP ambiguity in practice, and demonstrate that, when applicable, our proposed solutions successfully mitigate it.